We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the number of bits in the binary string.
-Space Complexity: O(1), as we only use a fixed amount of space for variables.
+Time Complexity: O(n) where n is the length of the binary string.

 Solution